Lake Clifton, Western Australia: History

 Lake Clifton is named for Marshall Waller Clifton, who arrived in Western Australia as Chief Commissioner of the Western Australian Land Company, settled at Australind, and was later a member of the Legislative Council.

-Explorers Dr Alexander Collie and Lieutenant William Preston RN first came across what are now Lakes Preston and Clifton while exploring the coastline between Mandurah and Bunbury in 1829.
+Explorers Alexander Collie and Lieutenant William Preston RN first came across what are now Lakes Preston and Clifton while exploring the coastline between Mandurah and Bunbury in 1829.
 After the introduction of convicts to the Swan River Colony in the 1850s, the "Old Coast Road" south of Mandurah was rebuilt.
 For most of its length, the road went through well-timbered, sandy limestone country of little value to agriculture.
 The area's first European settler was John Fouracre, who built a house in this area in 1852 and had established a wayside inn and changing station at Wellington Location 205 in 1854.

 Railway

 The townsite of Lake Clifton was developed in 1920 as a result of the W A Portland Cement Co. seeking to mine a lime deposit there.
 A railway to Waroona was built and the local Progress Association sought the declaration of a townsite for the company's employees.

 The town was initially gazetted as Leschenault in 1921, but this name was seen as too confusing because of the name's connection with Bunbury.
-It was then renamed Garbanup, but the Government railways complained as this was too similar to Dardanup, so in 1923 it changed again to Lake Clifton.
+It was then renamed Garbanup, but the railway department complained as this was too similar to Dardanup, so in 1923 it changed again to Lake Clifton.

 For a very short period it was a busy company town, but the mine closed at the end of 1923 and the railway was removed and transported to Lake Grace for use in a railway to Newdegate.

 The government acquisition of the railway resulted in a commission of inquiry.

-The Waroona-Lake Clifton Railway Act 1924, an act by the Parliament of Western Australia assented to on 31 December 1924, authorised the closure and removal of the railway line.
+The Waroona–Lake Clifton Railway Act 1924, an act by the Parliament of Western Australia granted assent on 31 December 1924, authorised the closure and removal of the railway line.